 Process for Receiving Alternate Media

-Submit the required materials (explained in the trainings) for each accommodations
+Submit the required materials (explained in your alternate media training) for each accommodation.

-Example: Kurzweil requires students to purchase the book and bring the book with receipt to the DSPS office.
-The student will be contacted through their student email when their media is completed or needs further instructions.
+Example: Kurzweil requires you to purchase the book and bring the book with receipt to the DSPS office.

 *Student must provide their class syllabuses for each class registered.